joeferner/node-oracle/README.md

+# This library is not maintained.
+Oracle has made there own [driver](https://github.com/oracle/node-oracledb).

 # Oracle driver for Node.js

 A driver to connect to an Oracle database from node.js, leveraging the "Oracle C++ Call Interface" (OCCI)